donlelek/donlelek.github.io/_posts/2015-03-09-text-only-workflow.md

 # What do you need?

 > **Super easy setup:** Install Rstudio and use the [R Markdown syntax](http://rmarkdown.rstudio.com/), no need for extra packages or software.
 Even if you don't use **R** this is so easy to install and use that you may want to just use this.
 If your work-flow revolves around **R**, read no further, just download the [cheat-sheet](http://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf) and check how to make [citations and insert a bibliography](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html).
-(Update: Actually you need to install a Tex distro if you want to typeset PDF documents, not a deal breaker though.)
+(Update: Actually you need to install a Tex distro if you want to typeset PDF documents, not a deal breaker though.
+Update2: I found a [great R Markdown tutorial!](http://www.introductoryr.co.uk/Reproducibility/Markdown_guide.html))

 For a more general approach this is what you will need: